gershhub/sound_detection_localization/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\delta_{m2}^2%2B2*\delta_{m2}*r_{ref}%2Br_{ref}^2-r_{m2}=0">

-For the purposes of this exercise, I did not solve the system for each pair and take the mean outcome of all three combinations.
+For the purposes of this exercise, I did not solve the system for each microphone pair and take the mean outcome of all three combinations.
 This additional step would in principle reduce noise.
-Ultimately, for the given audio, I got the same outcome when I treated the center microphone as the single reference.
+Ultimately, for the given audio, I got nearly the same outcome when I treated the center microphone as the single reference, and decided to keep it simple.

 ### Future work / real-world deployment